amruta-n/String-operations/README.md

 # String-operations
-it contains the operations on strings without using any library functions
+It contains the operations on strings without using any library functions